actris/data-management-plan/DMP/ACTRIS-DMP.md

 For In-Situ, CLU, GRES and and ASC unit, all data, metadata, tools and documentation are provided with free and fully open access to all users without authentication with username and password.

+In the ACTRIS Data Centre (DC) as distributed data centre, the authentication schemes need to be aligned with national policies and infrastructures of the contributing partners.
+In this setting, ACTRIS will focus on ORCiD as common a authentication solution across the RI, with authorisation handled decentrally.

 A Sign-On authentication system has been implemented at ARES unit.
 It is based on [CAS (Central Authentication Service) project](https://www.apereo.org/projects/cas) which implements natively multiple authentication protocols (CAS, SAML, OAuth, OpenID) and provides both authentication via username and password and via Google credentials.
 In order to gain access to ARES products (apart from Quicklooks, simple plots of Level 1 data) a user authentication (free and open to all users) is needed.
 Such authentication process has been implemented with the only purpose to allow feedback to the end user in case of software or data products updates.

-In general, for all data that requires username and password, a Single-Sign-On service will be implemented, and used by all Data Centre units.
+The authentication scheme will be made compatible with the overall ACTRIS authentication solution.

 In all cases where access is restricted, information on how to access the data should be available through the metadata, in order to facilitate machine to machine interaction.